About

 A reflective and capacious thinker.

-— Jennifer Szalai, New York Times Book Review podcast
+— Jennifer Szalai, New York Times

-Jessica holds degrees in physics from Harvard and poetry from the University of Wisconsin, where she was the Martha Meier Renk Distinguished Graduate Fellow in Poetry.
-She has been a visiting scholar at MIT, a featured speaker at SXSW and is the recipient of a Gracie Award from American Women in Radio and Television.
-Jessica is a direct descendent of the last woman to be tried for witchcraft in the state of Connecticut, and a rock drummer.
+Her journalism has appeared in The New York Times, The Atlantic, The Guardian, and The New Republic, and she has published original research in collaboration with computer scientists in Socius: Sociological Research for a Dynamic World.
+Her poetry has appeared or is forthcoming in Beloit Poetry Journal, Best New Poets, FIELD, Copper Nickel, and Conduit.
+Jessica holds degrees in poetry from the University of Wisconsin, where she was the Martha Meier Renk Distinguished Graduate Fellow in Poetry, and in physics from Harvard.
+She has been a visiting scholar at MIT, and a featured speaker at SXSW and is the recipient of a Gracie Award from American Women in Radio and Television.

 Photo of Jessica Nordell